COSC-499-W2025/capstone-project-team-7/logs/individualLogs/joaquinalmora/joaquinalmora.md

 ## Week 10 (November 3rd - 9th)

-This week I wrapped up the integration of our Git and Media analyzers into the interactive workflow and completed the transition from the legacy CLI to a fully functional **Textual TUI**, all shipped through **[PR #120](https://github.com/COSC-499-W2025/capstone-project-team-7/pull/120)** and **[PR #122](https://github.com/COSC-499-W2025/capstone-project-team-7/pull/122)**.
+This week I wrapped up the integration of our Git and Media analyzers into the interactive workflow and completed the transition from the legacy CLI to a fully functional **Textual TUI**, all shipped through **[PR #120 - ' added git/media analysis to workflow'](https://github.com/COSC-499-W2025/capstone-project-team-7/pull/120)** and **[PR #122- 'added TUI'](https://github.com/COSC-499-W2025/capstone-project-team-7/pull/122)**.

 On the analysis side, both Git and Media modules are now fully exposed through the post-scan menus, and their outputs flow into the JSON export alongside the rest of the scan data.
 I also expanded the “all” scanning profile so media types are included by default, and cleaned up noisy INFO logs from local analyzers.